shadiknaushad/first-project/README.md

 # bmi_calculator

-A new Flutter project shadik
+A new Flutter project flutter

 ## Getting Started